EVENT DATE: JUNE 9-10, 2018 (Now Fully Accredited)

 Cardiovascular disease is a global health problem with no geographic, gender, or socio-economic boundaries.
-Despite the tremendous advances in cardiac care have been made recently, including drugs, devices, and diagnostic innovation, many patients continue to die from heart disease or live with significant morbidity.
-Challenges for the next decade include health promotion and disease prevention, obesity, diabetes and lipids, and acute heart failure.
-We must broaden our scope of intervention to emphasize and extend preventive strategies, and translate our innovations into actions through carefully designed health policy strategies.
-Genomic, proteomic and imaging biomarkers promise to improve early detection and risk stratification, leading to a more personalized approach to cardiovascular medicine.
-This conference brings together the most exciting advances in cardiovascular disease and related multidisciplinary conditions, from treatment to prevention, and innovation to application.
-The program is unique because of its translational theme.
-The global faculty and participating audience present the faces of cardiovascular medicine with a truly international perspective.
-This will bring discoveries to the bedside.
-To enhance the learning experience, the meeting features lectures, panel discussion, problem-solving sessions and case presentations to foster interaction between the faculty and the participants.
+Despite the tremendous advances in cardiac care made recently, including drugs, devices, and diagnostic innovations, many patients continue to die from heart disease or live with significant morbidity.
+Challenges for the next decade include health promotion and disease prevention, obesity and diabetes, and acute heart failure and cardiorenal disease.
+We must broaden our scope of intervention to emphasize and extend preventive strategies, and translate our innovations into affirmative actions through carefully designed health policy strategies.
+Artificial intelligence, along with genomic and proteomic biomarkers, promise to improve early detection and risk stratification, leading to a more personalized approach to cardiovascular medicine.